-- Online bakery.
+- Online.
 You don’t need a storefront to open a bakery.
 You can start out online.
-With a killer website, pictures of your work, and a way to place an order, you can run a bakery from your home.
+With a killer website, pictures of your work, and a way to place an order, you can run it from your home.

-- Counter service bakery.
+- Counter service.
 With a small commercial space, customers can walk in and pick up baked goods from an employee-managed counter.

 - Specialty service.
 If you plan to specialize in a certain kind of baked good, a specialty service is your best option.
-Whether you run the business from your home, or rent a space, it’s up to you.
+Whether you run the business from your home or rent a space is up to you.

-- Sit down bakery.
-More owners are trying to capitalize on the sit down and dine option.
+- Sit down.
+More owners are trying to capitalize on the sit-down and dine option.
 It’s a growing trend in the bakery industry right now.
-These bakeries have an area to order baked goods and enjoy them in a small eatery.
+Picture a space that has both an area to order baked goods and spot to sit and enjoy them.

 2. Write a business plan

 Once you know what kind of bakery you want to open, you need to create a business plan.
-By creating a business plan, you’ll force yourself to look at the business from every angle.
-This plan defines your business, sets goals, creates a plan to generate revenue, lists expenses, describes your customer base, and examines your competition.
+This will force you to look at the business from every angle.
+It will help you define your business, set goals, find ways to generate revenue, list expenses, identify your customer base, and examine your competition.

 3. Shop for space

 If you’re running a bakery from your home, you’ve already got your space figured out.
-If you plan to invite customers into your bakery, you’ll need commercial space.
-Some bakers decide to rent out commercial kitchen space.
+If you plan to invite customers into your shop, you’ll need a formal spot with a kitchen and an area for the public.
+Some bakers decide to rent out commercial kitchen space only.
 It’s a good option if you don’t want customers to walk through your shop, and just need a bigger, more equipped kitchen.

 Whatever your needs, be picky.
 Shop around, compare prices, talk with neighboring businesses, and research the area to make sure you find the right space.
+It’s never a bad idea to look into small business incubator programs that might offer space and business training or mentorship at a reduced rate.
 Do not forget to consider the legal necessaries—which will vary state to state—such as obtaining a license to bake out of your own kitchen.